WebDevStudios/constant-contact-forms/readme.txt

 == Changelog ==

+= 2.6.0 =
+* Updated: Amended the list selection process for a given form.
+Should not break existing forms, and now you can make use of drag-n-drop to order the list selection when offering multiple lists.
+* Updated: reworked the underpinning of the Constant Contact block to be more in line with modern WordPress coding patterns, including block.json based.
+Should not break existing forms.
+* Updated: Show general List metabox regardless of connected status.
+Messaging will reflect connection state.
+* Added: New duration timing for a review request and displayed notification.

 = 2.5.0 =
-* Updated: Better handling of email notifications around spam submission attemptes.
+* Updated: Better handling of email notifications around spam submission attempts.

 = 2.4.4 =
 * Fixed: Consistently set address kind to "home".